Ken Berry (baseball): Career

 Berry was born in Kansas City, Missouri, and attended Washburn Rural High School in Topeka, Kansas, where he starred in football, basketball and track and field.
 After graduating from High School in 1959, he continued to play football and basketball as a freshman while attending Wichita State University.
 Berry also played one year in a work/play program for the McPherson (Kansas) BJs in the Ban Johnson League.
 That year McPherson went to the National Ban Johnson League tournament finals played in Wichita.

 Berry was signed by the Chicago White Sox as an amateur free agent before the 1961 season.
 He made his major league debut with the White Sox at the age of 21 on September 9, 1962.
 He was named to the American League All-Star team in 1967, when his White Sox battled the Boston Red Sox, Detroit Tigers, and Minnesota Twins for the pennant all the way down to the last few days of the season.

 He led league outfielders in putouts once (1965) and in fielding percentage three times (1970, 1972, and 1973).
 He tied for the league lead once each in assists and double plays, both in 1972.
 After a campaign in which he batted .276 with 50 runs batted in (RBI) and 7 home runs, Berry was traded along with Syd O'Brien and Billy Wynne from the White Sox to the Angels for Jay Johnstone, Tom Egan and Tom Bradley on November 30, 1970.
 He was involved in a nine-player transaction three years later when he was sent along with Steve Barber, Clyde Wright, Art Kusnyer and cash from the Angels to the Brewers for Ellie Rodríguez, Ollie Brown, Joe Lahoud, Skip Lockwood and Gary Ryerson on October 23, 1973.
 He played in his final major league game at the age of 34 with the Indians on May 31, 1975.

-During the 1967 baseball season when the White Sox were battling the Red Sox for the pennant, Berry made the final out in a 4-3 loss when he was tagged out at home plate by Elston Howard after he tried score on a line drive to right field that was caught by Jose Tartabull.
+During the 1967 baseball season when the White Sox were battling the Red Sox for the pennant, Berry made the final out in a 4-3 loss when he was tagged out at home plate by Elston Howard after he tried to score on a line drive to right field that was caught by Jose Tartabull.
 Not known for having a strong arm, Tartabull’s throw sailed high and was caught by a leaping Howard who blocked the plate with his left foot as he came down, and swipe tagged Berry ending the game.
 For Red Sox fans, the play was considered a key event during their ”Impossible Dream” season.